-Below are some of the many activities available to members
+Below are some of the many activities normally available to members

 The Club has a Snooker Room with a full size table, recently refurbished, where members can enjoy a quiet, or not so quiet, frame or two, at any time that the Club is open.
 Members may book the table ahead of time and, indeed, make a regular weekly booking.
 We ask for a £2 per frame contribution which helps the upkeep and maintenance of the table and equipment.

 A ramble is arranged most months of the year.
 They are usually about 4 miles in length over not too taxing terrain and within 10 miles of Cheltenham.
-We end with a lunch at a carefully selected pub.
+When Government regulations allow we end with a lunch at a carefully selected pub.
 In the summer months it's often an afternoon event followed by an early supper at a pub or back at the New Club.

 New Club Choir